 Screening and regular check-ups can detect diseases earlier when they can be easier to treat.
-Therefore, if appointments are during work time try to prioritise attending these appointments.
+Our page on physical health checks can help you step by step.

 Increasing your physical activity can support reducing your blood pressure and cholesterol levels and controlling your weight.
-Additionally, physical activity can reduce the risk of depression by up to 45% (World Health Organisation, 2019).
+Additionally, physical activity can reduce the risk of depression by up to 45%.

 While balancing life commitments and shift patterns, it is understandable that you may struggle to find time and motivation to exercise.

-A balanced diet can improve your physical health by reducing your chances of experiencing high blood pressure, high cholesterol or type 2 diabetes (British Heart Foundation, 2018).
+A balanced diet can improve your physical health by reducing your chances of experiencing high blood pressure, high cholesterol or type 2 diabetes.

 Also, there is research to suggest that what you eat can impact your mental wellbeing.
 For instance, too much caffeine can reduce the quality of sleep.
-For some, caffeine can contribute to an irritable and anxious mood (Mental Health, 2021).
+For some, caffeine can contribute to an irritable and anxious mood.

-For further information on diet and wellbeing, read this BBC article on diet wellbeing.
+For further information on diet and wellbeing, visit our eating well resources page.

 Alcohol impacts the body in a different number of ways.
 Drinkaware have an article on the effects of alcohol on the body.
-For example, regularly consuming more than the recommended guidelines can cause high blood pressure (Acin et al., 2020).
-High blood pressure can increase the risk of a heart attack and stroke (NHS, 2021).
+For example, regularly consuming more than the recommended guidelines can cause high blood pressure.
+High blood pressure can increase the risk of a heart attack and stroke.

-Keeping Well BLMK provides support for anyone who is struggling with substance misuse, including alcohol and tobacco.
-All support is confidential and evidence-based and includes providing harm minimisation approaches, motivational interviewing, relapse prevention and health education.
+Did you know Keeping Well BLMK provides support for anyone who is struggling with substance misuse, including alcohol and tobacco?
+All support we provide is confidential and evidence-based.
+Get in touch with us email@example.com to find out more.